MatRoth/resquin/README.md

 which have the same response format, meaning the same number and labeling of response options.

-At the moment, `resquin` provides two functions:
+At the moment, `resquin` provides three functions:

 - `resp_styles()` - Calculates response style indicators (e.g. extreme
   response style or middle response style).
 - `resp_distributions()` - Calculates response distribution indicators
   (e.g. intra-individual mean and standard deviation over a set of survey questions).
+- `resp_nondifferentiation()` - Calculates response nondifferentiation
+  indicators.
+Nondifferentiation indicators primarily measure straightlining.
+The indicators differ in how straightlining is operationalized.

 Two more functions are planned:

-- `resp_patterns` - Calculates response pattern indicators (e.g.
+- `resp_patterns` - Calculates response pattern indicators (e.g. long
-  straightlining)
+  string analysis )
 - `resp_times` - Calculates response time indicators (e.g. median item
-  response time)
+  response time).
+Whether this function will be implemented in this package is still under deliberation.
+Response times come in different formats and wrangling them may require their own package.

 For information on how to use `resquin` see the vignettes [Getting started with